-16 When a network of this type encounters two or more previously learned input patterns simultaneously, it activates the combination of communication channels or connections appropriate to that combined input set.
+7 When a network of this type encounters two or more previously learned input patterns simultaneously, it activates the combination of communication channels or connections appropriate to that combined input set.
 This produces an output pattern which is a combination of the output patterns associated with each of the input patterns separately.
-In the particular distributed encoding scheme employed by the SPOT algorithm, this results in an output pattern which represents a set of ASCII characters which, while a proper combination and in fact a valid inference, nevertheless requires additional pattern "GREET" with the output pattern "HELLO", and also to associate the input pattern "MY FRIEND" with the output pattern "BOB".
-When the pattern "GREET MY FRIEND" is input to the network, it responds "HELLO BOB".
-Neither the input pattern "GREET MY FRIEND" nor the output pattern "HELLO BOB" has ever been encountered by the network before, but the network is able nonetheless to generate an appropriate English sentence which is a "correct" novel response to the novel input pattern.
+In the particular distributed encoding scheme employed by the SPOT algorithm, this results in an output pattern which represents a set of ASCII characters which, while a proper combination and in fact a valid inference, nevertheless requires additional interpretation to be understood.
+In the locally encoded network used in this example, each node represents a single letter; thus when the network outputs a combination of these letters, they can be understood easily.

+which is a "correct" novel response to the novel input pattern.